For a woman, being able to conceive can mean the world to her, and when she can’t, it could break her world apart.

 Acupuncture is a form of an alternative medicine that uses thin, stainless steel needles that is inserted into the body’s important points to alleviate pain usually caused by musculoskeletal problems, including low back pain, shoulder stiffness, and knee pain.
 Although studies show that results of having an acupuncture are inconsistent, it is commonly used in combination with other forms of treatment.

-This practice should only be done by an appropriately trained practitioner who uses clean and single-use needles when doing the method.
+This practice should only be done by an appropriately trained practitioner at an acupuncture clinic who uses clean and single-use needles when doing the method.

 How does it work?